metabase/metabase/docs/questions/sharing/public-links.md

 /dashboard/42?id=7&name=janet
 ```

-You can hide multiple filters by separating them with commas, like this:
+You can hide multiple filter widgets by separating the filter names with commas, like this:

 ```
 /dashboard/42#hide_parameters=id,customer_name